TheQwertiest/foo_spider_monkey_panel/README.md

 It allows the creation of customisable panels that can be written with `Javascript` rather than the `C++` required by the [foobar2000 SDK](https://www.foobar2000.org/SDK).

-Under the hood, it uses `Windows Script host` so this means it is limited to `ECMAScript5` only and won't ever be updated to use anything more modern.
+Under the hood, it uses `Windows Script host` so the latest language support it has is `ECMAScript5`.
+It won't ever be updated to use anything more modern.
 It is possible to use `ActiveX` objects like `FileSystemObject` and `XMLHttpRequest` to work with the local file system, access the internet, etc.

 Here are just some of the features provided by the component...